 UI (User Interface) refers to what users see and interact with, including the layout of the software interface, text, images, sounds, animations, videos etc. UI design is not restricted to screen elements.
 It may also include menu structure, navigation mechanisms etc.

 UX (User Experience) is more about the user experience when interacting with the brand through its software.
 It includes the overall look and feel of the product, ease of use, learnability etc. UX is typically about how something works or performs, rather than what it looks like.
-It typically focuses on practical concerns to improve usability.

 What is the Difference Between UI and UX?